afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 Now that we've completed everything, let's repeat the example from before.
 But this time, use the form itself to conduct the search.

 Since we haven't updated our map service, we won't yet see changes on the map just yet.
 However, if we open up our Google Developers Console (`ctrl+shift+i`) and navigate to the console, we should see both our `queryBody` and the `queryResults` displayed.

-![13-QueryResultsConsole][11]
+![13-QueryResultsConsole][19]

 If all went well, the query results should match the results you saw earlier.

-![14-QueryResults][12]
+![14-QueryResults][20]

 Aha.
 Found them again!

 ## Modifying the Google Maps Service

-Gservice Refresh Function with optional filtered results parameter
+Now that we're successfully filtering users, its time to visualize our results on the map itself.
+To do this, we're going to make a series of modifications to our googleMapService found in `gservice.js`.

+Go ahead and paste the following code over our pre-existing refresh `googleMapService.refresh` function.

 <pre><code class="language-javascript">
+// gservice.js

 // Refresh the Map with new data.
 Takes three parameters (lat, long, and filtering results) googleMapService.refresh = function(latitude, longitude, filteredResults){